ldv1/bbvi_spike_and_slab/README.md

 to find an approximation to the posterior over all parameters using optimization.
 The spike and slab prior introduces continuous and discrete random variables.
-To sample from the approximate posterior, we use the [Gumbel-Max trick](https://arxiv.org/abs/1611.01144) for the discrete varibles and the
+To sample from the approximate posterior, we use the [Gumbel-Max trick](https://arxiv.org/abs/1611.01144) for the discrete variables and the
 [reparameterization trick](https://arxiv.org/abs/1312.6114) for the continuous variables.